Pedro's Rx Micro-20 Review

 Packing an impressive 20 functions including a few unique and useful tools, the Rx Micro-20 will get you out of nearly any jam.
 Within its tire lever-flanked frame sit all of the common hex sizes with 2.5, 3, 4, 5, 6, and 8mm wrenches and the two most commonly used Torx sizes, T25 and T30.
 This leaves only the rarely-used 2 and 10mm hexes, and T15 Torx wrenches to be desired.
 In addition to the wrenches, the Rx Micro-20 wields a 1-12 speed chain tool, 7 and 8mm box wrenches, 3.23, 3.3, and 3.45 spoke wrenches, a Shimano crank cap tool, and a Presta valve core tool.
 Quick-link storage is molded into each of the tire levers that fix to the tool's sides.

 The Rx Micro-20 offers some of the most unique tools of the models we tested.
-It's the only tool we looked at that includes a Shimano crank cap tool, and only two other tools, the Park Tool I-Beam 3 and the Lezyne RAP-21 CO2, include box wrenches.
-Also, while a few other models we tried out, including the ToPeak Mini 20 Pro, provided tire levers, the Rx Micro-20 offered the most full-fledged simulation of a standalone lever.
+It's the only tool we looked at that includes a Shimano crank cap tool, and only a few other tools we tested include box end wrenches.
+Also, while a few other models we tried out provided tire levers, the Rx Micro-20 offered the most full-fledged simulation of a standalone lever.
 Some of the Rx Micro-20's tools are a bit niche and don't often come in handy in the field, but for bikes with the relevant components it could be a ride saver.

 When we got our hands on the Rx Micro-20 it quickly became a favorite in the ergonomics department.
 The 3.5 x 2-inch body fits snug in your palm, and the tire levers fixed to its sides provide a smooth, even surface on which to apply pressure.
 During our workshop testing sessions, the Micro-20 provided leverage to loosen high-torque bolts, and, with wrenches on the longer side, it got us to bolts in hard-to-reach places.
 When it came time to break a chain, however, we were disappointed at the difficulty with which this model got the job done.
 With just a small flap-handle on the chain tool, it takes a lot of strength to hold the tool in place when punching a pin.
 It took us a few tries to get the first pin out, and when we re-tested on another chain, we found it just as difficult.